calnet-oss/bidms-docker-tomcat-dev/README.md

 `buildImage.sh` initialize the run files and then copy the `HOST_TOMCAT_DIRECTORY` to all the machines that you will be running the image on.
 When copying, be careful about preserving file permissions.

+## Archiva File Persistence

+Docker will mount the host directory specified in `HOST_ARCHIVA_DIRECTORY` from `config.env` within the container as `/usr/local/archiva` and this is how the Archiva data files are persisted across container runs.

+The same initialization steps apply to this as the steps outlined for `HOST_TOMCAT_DIRECTORY`.